 - e.
-No buildings or structures, nor the removal or placing of fill of any kind whether originating on the site or elsewhere, may be permitted within the Core Natural Areas Designation, except with the approval of the City, in consultation with the Conservation Authority and any other agency having jurisdiction. - f.
-Where development, redevelopment and/or site alteration is proposed within the Core Natural Areas Designation, the City shall require that an Environmental Impact Study be prepared that demonstrates that there will be no negative impacts on any natural heritage features, or their ecological and hydrological functions. - g.
-The establishment of any permitted use shall demonstrate no negative impact to any natural heritage feature or the supporting ecological and hydrological functions of the environment, as demonstrated through the required Environmental Impact Study.
-Where a permitted use requires impact mitigation, the mitigation shall result in no negative impact on the natural heritage features or their ecological and hydrological functions. - h.
-Where a negative impact is unavoidable, the City, in consultation with the Conservation Authority and any other agency having jurisdiction, may accept a compensatory mitigation approach.
-Where compensatory mitigation is proposed, it must be demonstrated that the mitigation results in no net loss of the natural heritage feature and/or its ecological and hydrological functions, including carbon sequestration. - i.
-Where fish habitat and/or the habitat of endangered species and/or the habitat of threatened species are identified, the required Environmental Impact Study shall ensure that all Provincial and Federal requirements have been satisfied. - j.
-Existing legal non-conforming uses and structures within the Core Natural Areas Designation are permitted and may be replaced if destroyed by natural causes.
+Lands identified as within the Core Natural Areas Designation shall be appropriately zoned by the City. - f.
+No buildings or structures, nor the removal or placing of fill of any kind whether originating on the site or elsewhere, may be permitted within the Core Natural Areas Designation, except with the approval of the City, in consultation with the Conservation Authority and any other agency having jurisdiction. - g.
+Wherever possible and practical, areas designated Core Natural Areas shall generally not form part of any new lots to be created for the purposes of development. - h.
+Where development, redevelopment and/or site alteration is proposed within the Core Natural Areas Designation, the City shall require that an Environmental Impact Study be prepared that demonstrates that there will be no negative impacts on any natural heritage features, or their ecological and hydrological functions. - The establishment of any permitted use shall demonstrate no negative impact to any natural heritage feature or the supporting ecological and hydrological functions, as demonstrated through the required Environmental Impact Study.
+Where a permitted use requires impact mitigation, the mitigation shall result in no negative impact on the natural heritage features or their ecological and hydrological functions. - j.
+Where development, redevelopment and/or site alteration is necessary within the Core Natural Areas Designation, and a negative impact is unavoidable as identified through an Environmental Impact Study, then the City, in consultation with the Conservation Authority and any agency having jurisdiction, may accept a compensatory mitigation approach.
+Where compensatory mitigation is proposed, it must be demonstrated through an Environmental Impact Study that the mitigation results in no net loss of the natural heritage features and/or their supporting ecological and hydrological functions.
+The compensatory mitigation approach will not be permitted within any identified Provincially Significant Wetland.

+- k.
+Where fish habitat and/or the habitat of endangered species and/or the habitat of threatened species are identified, the required Environmental Impact Study shall ensure that all Provincial and Federal requirements have been satisfied.
+All applications for development shall provide an Endangered and Threatened Species Assessment of the subject site to identify any potential development constraints.
+The City will review the Assessment in collaboration with the Provincial agency having jurisdiction.
+Development and/or site alteration shall not be permitted in any identified habitat of endangered and/or threatened species, except in accordance with applicable Provincial and Federal requirements. - I. Existing legal non-conforming uses and structures within the Core Natural Areas Designation are permitted and may be replaced if destroyed by natural causes.
 An application for the expansion or enlargement of such uses and structures may be considered by the City, subject to the submission of an Environmental Impact Study, in consultation with the Conservation Authority and any other agency having jurisdiction.
-The application shall demonstrate no negative impact to the natural heritage features and/or their supporting ecological and hydrological functions.
+The application shall demonstrate no negative impact to the natural heritage features and/or their supporting ecological and hydrological functions. - m.
+The City shall recognize all existing planning approvals that pre-date the approval of this Plan.
+Where an existing planning approval is within the Core Natural Areas Designation, but has not yet been developed, the City will work with the developer to mitigate the impacts of that development on the natural heritage features and/or their supporting ecological and hydrological functions.